chromaui/chromatic-docs/setup.md

 description: Learn how to setup Chromatic and publish Storybook
 ---

-# Setup
+# Publish Storybook

-Chromatic's CLI tool is used to build and publish Storybooks to the cloud which are then access via the [web interface](https://www.chromatic.com/start).
-The CLI tool also returns an exit code based on the result of running UI tests (if enabled) which can be used to block builds in CI when tests fail.
+The Chromatic CLI builds then publishes Storybook to a secure workspace in the cloud.
+That allows your team to access all your stories at [chromatic.com](https://www.chromatic.com/start).

 ## Signup

-Before publishing, you'll need to obtain an `<app-code>` by logging in to [Chromatic](https://www.chromatic.com/start) and creating a project.
-The `<app-code>` is a unique token used by the CLI tool and generated for each Storybook that you'll be publishing.
+Before publishing, generate a unique `<app-code>` for your Storybook by logging in to [Chromatic](https://www.chromatic.com/start) and creating a project.

-Chromatic supports oAuth login via all major Git providers (Github, Gitlab, Bitbucket).
-Chromatic will mirror permissions from your Git provider meaning that if you link a project to a Git repository, only the people who have access to that repository will have access to the project in Chromatic.
-It's also possible to create an 'Unlinked' project and manage the list of collaborators manually.

-Enterprise plans come with support for Single Sign On (SSO) and on-prem Git hosting from all supported providers.
-Read more about Chromatic's access control on our [reference page](access).
+Login via oAuth from Github, Gitlab, or Bitbucket.
+If you require SSO or have on-premises Git hosting learn more about access control [here](access).

 ## Installation